Phil Loadholt: Oklahoma

 In his senior year, Loadholt played left tackle in an offensive line that allowed 11 sacks all season, the third-lowest total of any team in the country, in 476 passing attempts.
-Protecting quarterback Sam Bradford, who threw 48 touchdown passes and went on to win the 2008 Heisman Trophy, and leading the way for DeMarco Murray and Chris Brown, who both ran for more than 1,000 yards, Loadholt helped the 2008 Sooners to become the highest-scoring team in college football’s modern era.
+Protecting quarterback Sam Bradford, who threw 48 touchdown passes and went on to win the 2008 Heisman Trophy, and leading the way for DeMarco Murray and Chris Brown, who both ran for more than 1,000 yards, Loadholt helped the 2008 Sooners to become the highest-scoring team in college football's modern era.

 Professional career

-2009 NFL Draft
+Pre-draft

-Loadholt was regarded as one of the better offensive tackles in the 2009 NFL Draft.
+Loadholt was regarded as one of the better offensive tackles in the 2009 NFL draft.
 Although his size and athletic ability were never in doubt, scouts questioned his poor aggressiveness and technique.